Write-off: Write-down

 A write-down is an accounting treatment that recognizes the reduced value of an impaired asset.
 The value of an asset may change due to fundamental changes in technology or markets.
 One example is when one company purchases another and pays more than the net fair value of its assets and liabilities.
 The excess purchase price is recorded on the buying company's accounts as goodwill.
 If it becomes apparent that the purchased asset no longer has the value recorded in the goodwill account (i.e., if the asset cannot be resold at the same price), the value in the goodwill asset account is "written down".
 One example is when Rupert Murdoch's News Corp bought Wall Street Journal publisher Dow Jones at a 60% premium in 2007, which News Corp. later had to write down by $2.8 billion because of declining advertising revenues.

 A write-down is sometimes considered synonymous with a write-off.
 The distinction is that while a write-off is generally completely removed from the balance sheet, a write-down leaves the asset with a lower value.
 As an example, one of the consequences of the 2007 subprime crisis for financial institutions was a revaluation under mark-to-market rules: "Washington Mutual will write down by $150 million the value of $17 billion in loans".

 Criticism

-In recent years, companies and people like Warner Bros.
-Discovery including its CEO David Zaslav, have attracted criticism by audience and industry figures for cancelling almost-finished movies and removing TV shows from streaming services in order to claim tax write-offs.
+In recent years, companies like Warner Bros.
+Discovery and Paramount Skydance have attracted criticism by audience and industry figures for cancelling almost-finished movies and removing TV shows from streaming services in order to claim tax write-offs.
 Some of these projects were "practically finished" or in the late stages of post-production, and many people remarked that many of the programs are effectively "lost media".